The Muppets: In popular culture

 On July 25, 2007, the Center for Puppetry Arts in Atlanta announced plans for the Jim Henson Wing, which would house up to 700 retired Muppet characters.
 The wing, featuring films, sketches, and other materials from the Jim Henson Company archives, was set to open in 2012 but eventually opened as a gallery within the Worlds of Puppetry exhibition at the Center in November 2015.

 Muppet-like characters star in the Broadway musical Avenue Q, the concept of which is a parody of Sesame Street.
 The Peter Jackson film Meet the Feebles, a satire on the television industry, is largely reminiscent of The Muppet Show.
 A Kermit the Frog stuffed toy rigged to spray fake vomit was a recurring joke on Late Night with Conan O'Brien, and the Muppets were frequently preempted at the beginning of episodes of You Can't Do That on Television.
 The sitcom series Greg the Bunny centered on sentient hand puppets working on a Muppet-like children's show.
 Among other examples, television series such as The Simpsons, Family Guy, The West Wing, and Robot Chicken have referenced the Muppets.

 The term "muppet" is commonly used in Ireland, Britain, and Australasia to refer to a stupid or ineffectual person.

+The Muppets were featured in the 2026 FIFA World Cup Final half-time show.
+It was thought to have been seen by around 2 billion people.